 If the there is a matching free resource available for a request a new thread is created to execute the operation by calling the corresponding [Migration|SelRecall]::execRequest methods.

-The data transfer SELECT queries on the JOB_QUEUE table.
+The data transfer is then done for files selected using SELECT queries on the JOB_QUEUE table.
 For migration, selective and transparent recall the queries are different.

 Generally, all jobs should be processed together providing the same request number (REQ_NUM).
 For migration jobs with a different colocation group (COLOC_GRP) should be transferred to different tapes.
 If more than one replica is intended, there are created more than one migration jobs with a different replication number (REPL_NUM).
 These different jobs also should be transferred to different tapes.
 The actual migration state of a file also is from importance.
 Within the premigration phase only resident files should be processed.
 Within the stubbing phase only file in the premigration state should be processed.
 Therefore, migration jobs according the following specific entries should be processed: